CharaChorder/charachorder.py/docs/src/installation.md

 ## Using shell.nix or flake.nix

 Simply copy this derivation into your project and call it using `python3Packages.callPackage ./charachorder.nix { }`.
+If you don't know where to paste this, then this installation method is probably not for you.

 ```nix
 { buildPythonPackage, fetchFromGitHub, lib, pythonOlder, pyserial }: